 Let’s face it, things happen when you travel.
 Unfortunately, I spent a long days bedside at the First Western Hospital when my partner was bitten by a spider and had an allergic reaction.
 The hospital bills came to several thousands of dollars for a short stay and minimal treatment, luckily, we had insurance.

-World Nomads travel insurance is who we always recommend to people when traveling.
+World Nomads travel insurance is what we used.
 They cover your typical travel accidents, compensation for lost luggage, and the peace of mind is definitely worth it!

 Full Moon Party and other Koh Phangan Festivals